S.Africa, Mozambique state energy firms to increase shareholding in gas pipeline - Up News Info

 The transaction will be fully funded from past and future dividends generated by the 865-kilometer pipeline, the Central Energy Fund and Empresa Nacional de Hidrocarbonetos (ENH) said in a joint statement.

-“Having both governments as majority shareholders of the cross-border pipeline is strategic, since the pipeline is the single source of gas to the South African market,” ENH Chief Executive Estêvão Pale said in the statement.
+“Having both governments as majority shareholders of the cross-border pipeline is strategic, since the pipeline is the single source of gas to the South African market,” ENH Chief Executive Estêvão Pale said.

+Sasol said in a statement: “We can confirm that Sasol has received pre-emptive rights notices and will now review the notices.
+We believe that the successful partners will add significant value to this important regional energy asset.”

 ($1 = 14.1412 rand) (Reporting by Alexander Winning; Editing by Toby Chopra)